dannyinpyoung/Data-Science-Portfolio/README.md

 This repository consists of projects pursused for academic, hobby, and continuous learning purposes.
 These projects are presented in the form of Jupyterlabs Notebooks, STATA do-files, and R markdown files.

+Some of the packages and modules used are: Pandas, NumPy, Beautifulsoup, Matplotlib, Scikit, and etc.

-The data used in the portfolio can be found through the following resources (access may be limited to most people):
+The data used in the portfolio can be found here: [insurance.csv](https://github.com/dannyinpyoung/Data-Science-Portfolio/tree/main/Portfolio%20Project)

+Some of the methods we used to acquire data are:

+* Public & Private Data
+* Web Scraping
+* APIs
+* Manual Data Acquisition
+* BI Tools

 ## Contents